rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 ```

 ## Step 12: Visit a webpage

-In a webbrowser visit one of the sites listed using the `k get vs -A` command
+In a browser visit one of the sites listed using the `k get vs -A` command

 ## Step 13: Play

 Here's an example of post deployment customization of Big Bang.
 After looking at <https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/master/chart/values.yaml>
 It should make sense that the following is a valid edit